isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1a-types-of-licence-or-registration.md

 Types of Licence or Registration
 ---

 <p style="text-align: justify">The table below provides an overview of the key features of each type of licence or registration.
-For full details of the applicable requirements, privileges and conditions, please read the <a href="/law-practice-entities-and-lawyers/resources-for-law-practice-entities/relevant-legislation-and-communications/">Legal Profession Act (Cap.
+For full details of the applicable requirements, privileges and conditions, please read the <a href="/law-practice-entities-and-lawyers/resources-for-law-practice-entities/relevant-legislation-and-communications/" target="_blank">Legal Profession Act (Cap.
 161), Legal Profession (Law Practice Entities) Rules 2015, and other relevant subsidiary legislation</a>.
 Please note that the LSRA does not give legal or commercial advice.
 You should seek independent legal advice if required.</p>

 <p style="text-align: justify"><b>For more information, please refer to our <a href="https://va.ecitizen.gov.sg/cfp/customerpages/mlaw/explorefaq.aspx" target="_blank">FAQs</a>.</b></p>